Dunleer

 Dunleer is a town and townland in County Louth, Ireland.
-Dunleer is situated midway between Dundalk and Drogheda and is located on the junction of the R132, R169 and R170 regional roads that intersect the town.
+Dunleer is midway between Dundalk and Drogheda, at the junction of the R132, R169 and R170 roads.
 As of the 2022 census, the town had a population of 2,143.

 Dunleer used to be the principal town borough in the historical barony of Ferrard and has a charter dating back to 1252.
 The town is in a civil parish of the same name.